-Table 1 provides a brief summary of the programs authorized by Title IV and information about recipients and federal funding trends.
+Table 1 provides a brief summary of the majority of the programs authorized by Title IV and information about recipients and federal funding trends.

 The information used for the National Profile is the latest data available from ED and The College Board.
-In some instances, the most recent funding data were for the Fiscal Year (FY) 2013 (2013-2014 award year) and recipient data were for the 2007-2008 academic year.
+In some instances, the most recent funding data were for the Fiscal Year (FY) 2013 (2013-2014 award year) and recipient data were for the 2011-2012 academic year.